 Verbal Form

 The verbal form utilised in Tristram Shandy is marked by a large degree of self-consciousness in the form of incomplete or elliptical sentences, pauses, and colloquialisms to the effect that literary realism in the general sense of the term is undermined while, paradoxically, a simultaneous increase in the language’s authenticity is generated.
-That is to say, while the novel breaks with the dominant verbal form, its language is actually more authentic.
+While the novel breaks with the dominant verbal form, its language is actually more authentic.
 But Tristram, the text’s narrator, does more than simply undoing the predominant verbal form: he consciously engages with it in recourse to philosophical research in language.
 The reason for this is that the linguistic discourse is a kind of remedy for Tristram, who is affected by “a thousand weaknesses both of body and mind, which no skill of the physician or the philosopher could ever afterwards have set thoroughly to rights.”
 His verbal form is not one that creates a fictive world in whose make-believe any reader can easily partake but one that over and over again emphasises its existence in and as language.

 The centrality of the reader in the reflexivity regarding verbal form becomes particularly apparent in the dialogic nature of Tristram’s speech.
 For D.R.
 Elloway, the narrator “plays on his reader’s attitudes and assumptions by using deliberately self-conscious rhetoric which continually gives itself away to show the reader how his own mind has been working as it has been influenced by rhetorical innuendo.”
 One such kind of highly self-reflexive allusions to the dynamics of the verbal form are instances in which Tristram references the artefactuality of the text.
-An example is the discussion of the reading time in phrases such as “[i]t is about an hour and a half’s tolerable good reading since my uncle Toby rung the bell” or “[w]e are now going to enter upon a new scene of events,” with which Tristram introduces shifts in the storyline.
-With recourse to Wolf’s notion of distance and participation, such phrases would actually instigate a change from the acceptance of the playful make-believe established through the fictive world towards a rejection of this willingness.
+An example is the discussion of the reading time in phrases such as “[i]t is about an hour and a half’s tolerable good reading since my uncle Toby rung the bell” or “[w]e are now going to enter upon a new scene of events”, with which Tristram introduces shifts in the storyline.
+With recourse to Wolf’s notion of distance and participation, such phrases would instigate a change from the acceptance of the playful make-believe established through the fictive world towards a rejection of this willingness.
 However, what the narrator in Tristram Shandy actually achieves with self-reflexive comments like these is that the normativity regarding the illusion-breaking potential of (formal) reflexivity is superannuated.
-In other words, while calling the normativity regarding the thematisation of the artefactual nature of the text into question is certainly a highly self-conscious device, the fictional pact is nevertheless intact due to the admission that the text presents an invented world, which is recognised by the reader.
+In other words, while calling the normativity of the thematisation of the artefactual nature of the text into question is certainly a highly self-conscious device, the fictional pact is nevertheless intact due to the admission that the text presents an invented world,clearly recognisable for the reader.